Grant Application Form

 Grants amounts of $5000 or less will be awarded for proposed projects.

-The application must be submitted electronically (specify web address and develop link on the uslife-savingservice.org/grant).
-The application is limited to five electronic pages including drawings and photos, and must include the following:
+The application must be submitted electronically below.
+The application must include the following:

 - Brief history of the requesting organization, including a statement of its capacity to fulfill the terms of the grant including the professional(s) or individual(s) that will be completing the project and their previous experiences with similar related projects.